Jason Camm

-Jason Camm is a Canadian curler from Rockland, Ontario.
-He currently skips his own team out of Navan, Ontario.
+Jason Camm (born November 3, 1994) is a Canadian curler from Rockland, Ontario.
+He currently plays second on Team Scott Howard.

 Career

 Juniors

 In 2011, Camm won both the Ontario Bantam Boys Championship and the Ontario Bantam Mixed Championship, both as a skip.

 After Bantams, Camm formed a junior team with Aaron Squires as skip, and Camm throwing last rocks.
 The team won the 2013 Ontario Junior Championships and earned the right to represent the province at the 2013 Canadian Junior Curling Championships.
 The team finished the event with a 7-3 record, tied with Manitoba's Matt Dunstone in third place.
 The two teams played in each other in a tiebreaker for a playoff spot, with Camm and Team Ontario losing 11-8.

 In the middle of his junior career, Camm joined the Bryan Cochrane rink playing third, and played in his first provincial championships, the 2014 Travelers Tankard.
 After the team posted a 6-4 round robin record, they beat Jake Walker in the 3 vs. 4 game, before losing in the semifinal to Mark Bice.

 In 2015, Camm joined the Doug Kee junior rink at third and won another Ontario Junior Championship in 2016.
 Representing Ontario at the 2016 Canadian Junior Curling Championships, the team finished with a 5-5 record, missing the playoffs.